Deb Haaland in difficult spot after Biden approves Alaska drilling

 “I think being a [Cabinet] secretary is far different from being a member of Congress,” Haaland said at the time.

-Murkowski was the only Republican on the Senate Energy Committee to vote against Haaland’s confirmation.
+Murkowski was the only Republican on the Senate Energy Committee to vote for Haaland’s confirmation.

 Interior did approve the Willow Project, but that approval does not show Haaland’s name.